DARIAH-DE/puppetmodule-dariahshibboleth/README.md

 ##Development

-Development was carried out with in the DARIAH-DE project, receiving funding from Bundesministerium für Bildung und Forschung (BMBF), Förderkennzeichen 01UG1110A bis N.
+Development was carried out with in the DARIAH-DE project, receiving funding from Bundesministerium für Bildung und Forschung (BMBF), Förderkennzeichen 01UG1110A bis N und 01UG1610A bis J.

 ##Further notes